hosking/persistence/proposals/simple-transactions/MVP.md

 since transactional and non-transactional types are distinct.
 We preferred not to require a further case analysis on types when executing these instructions.

+#### Transactions and Conflict Detection

+When transactions may execute concurrently, the system needs to protect against non-serializable executions.
+To define serializability, each transactional instruction definition indicates which items (fields of `tstruct` and `tarray` objects in the transactional heap, indices into transactional tables, byte ranges of transactional memories, and transactional global variables) must be included in a transaction's read and write sets as a result of executing the instruction.
+Execution *may* add more items to a read or write set to simplify conflict detection and reduce the amount of information needed for it.
+For example, rather than tracking individual fields of a `tstruct`, an implementation may consider the whole `tstruct` to be accessed.
+In the case of a `tarray`, it may consider the whole `tarray` to have been accessed, or make break it into granules that are tracked separately.
+Likewise transaction tables and memories may be tracked on a granule basis.
+Global variables are more likely tracked individually, but the spec does not require that.

+A thread is *running a transaction* if the thread's execution is within a `tblock` or `tfunc`, and the transaction is also said to be *running*.
+If two running transaction's read and write sets are such that the write set of one has a non-empty intersection with the read or write set of the other, that are said to *conflict*.
+When two transactions conflict, at least one of them must *fail*.
+The spec does not indicate when this will happen.
+The intent is to allow implementations that validate read sets before committing, rather than requiring read locks.
+The intent is also to allow timestamp based concurrency control.
+It is also the intent of the spec to allow conflict avoidance or conflict detection.
+A formalisation will simply guarantee that successful transactions not involve a cycle of dependence on values read and written.

+Transactional tail calls are considered part of the original transaction.

+#### Transaction Atomicity

+If a transaction succeeds then its effects become visible.
+If a transaction fails, its effects are discarded.
+Furthermore, it is the intent of conflict detection that no successful transaction observe an effect of an unsuccessful one.

+#### Transactions and Exceptions

+The simple transactions model provides for exception that cause the transaction to fail and ones that allow it to succeed.
+An exception that causes failure may not convey any value other than its tag (i.e., which exception it is).
+Thus a failing exception might possibly be implemented using failure of a hardware transactional memory transaction.

+An exception that allows a transaction to succeed may convey any legal values and from the standpoint of the transaction mechanism is no different from successfully exiting ` tblock` or returning from a `tfunc`.

 #### Equality

 * `tref.eq` compares two references whose types support equality